Shopping tips for lactose-intolerant people

 • Lactose monohydrate

-Which products and ingredients aren't a problem?
+Which products and ingredients don't have any lactose?

 • Almonds